 On my own time, I’m normally working on one of my side projects, playing around with some new technology, working out at the gym, browsing the Internet, taking online courses, playing videogames, or most recently, working on my own video game in Unreal Engine 4.

 I’ve been programming since I was 11.
 I started my own freelance web development business at age 14, which I operated for 4 years throughout high school.
-I have experience in a lot of different technologies, with a stronger emphasis on backend technologies than client side development.
+I have experience in a lot of different technologies, with a stronger emphasis on backend technologies and operations, than front-end development.
 If you’re interested, check out my online CV, Stack Overflow Careers Page, or LinkedIn profile.

-The below is a sample of the tool & languages I am familiar with.
+Listed below are some of the tools & languages I am familiar with.
 However, I have sufficient experience that I’m able to quickly pick up new technologies and start working with them rapidly.
 I love learning new technologies, it keeps me engaged!

 Front-End Web Development